 With the introduction of the Harrow Community Infrastructure Levy (CIL), the Council funds strategic infrastructure.

 Planning obligations will still be used to secure affordable housing and to alleviate site specific impacts.

 This supplementary planning document has been prepared to clearly set out the Council's approach, its policies, and procedures in the use of planning obligations in relation to the Harrow CIL.

 The draft Supplementary Planning Documents were available for comment between 11 July 2013 - 5 September 2013.
 They were subsequently adopted by Cabinet on 17 October 2013.

 Request a copy

-However, they are subject to a thorough process of public consultation, in accordance with the council's Statement of Community Involvement and must also be consistent with national and regional planning policies.
+SPDs are non-statutory documents.
+They are not subject to an independent examination and do not have Development Plan status.
+However, they are subject to a thorough process of public consultation.
+This is in accordance with the council's Statement of Community Involvement and must also be consistent with national and regional planning policies.